Shakira orders the wall to be built to avoid contact with Piqué's family

 In the same place as the former couple’s house, houses were built for the parents of the player and the singer.
 Shakira and Piqué have always been close to the family, but the relationship was troubled after the singer discovered that the Barcelona defender was having a relationship with a younger woman.

 After finishing the divorce paperwork, Shakira plans to leave the city of Barcelona.
-The singer lives there just because of the player, who plays for the local team.
+The singer lives there just because of the player, who plays for Barça.
 The singer intends to move to Miami, in the United States, and wants to take her children – which is against the wishes of the Spanish defender.

++ Botafogo reaches 40 thousand members: know the clubs in Brazil with the most supporters

 The custody situation over nine-year-old Milan and seven-year-old Sasha has been the main discussion of the divorce.
 In addition to getting custody, Shakira wants to move to Miami.
 Piqué, however, doesn’t want to be away from his children and wants to have them around – which would mean keeping the singer close as well.